eloqdata/eloq-website/website/blog/2024-08-22-benchmark-cluster/index.md

 tags: [Company]
 ---

 In our [previous blog](/blog/2024/08/17/benchmark-single-node), we benchmarked **EloqKV** to evaluate it as an in-memory cache, focusing on single-node performance.
-In this blog, we focus on a cluster of **Eloq** servers and discuss why **EloqKV** clustering is a fundmentally better solution.
+In this blog, we shift our attention to **Eloq** clustering and discuss why it provides a fundmentally better solution.

 <!--truncate-->

-All benchmarks were conducted on AWS (region: us-east-1) EC2 instances, with Ubuntu 22.04.
+All benchmarks were conducted on AWS (region: us-east-1) EC2 instances running Ubuntu 22.04.
 Workloads were generated using the [memtier-benchmark](https://github.com/RedisLabs/memtier_benchmark) tool.

-## EloqKV Cluster
+## KV Store Clustering

-For most real world applications that only needs KV cache, even single-threaded Redis is already [plenty fast](https://medium.com/hprog99/why-is-redis-incredibly-fast-unpacking-the-secrets-of-its-speed-f10f051b3f23).
-Indeed, more often than not, the limiting factor is actually memory capacity.
-In this case, KV caches have to be deployed as a _cluster_.
+For most real-world applications that require a key-value (KV) cache, even single-threaded Redis is often [sufficiently fast](https://medium.com/hprog99/why-is-redis-incredibly-fast-unpacking-the-secrets-of-its-speed-f10f051b3f23).
+In fact, the limiting factor is usually memory capacity.
+As a result, KV caches are commonly deployed in _cluster mode_.

-Most key-value caches support horizontal scaling and can operate in a _cluster mode_.
-They partition data into multiple slots and distribute the slots to each shards.
-In a horizontally scaled cluster, KV caches pretty much scales linearly, modulo load imbalances and failure cases.
-To achieve such scalability, application developers need to understand the concept of _"slots"_ and _"shards"_ and _"tags"_.
-And the so called _cluster-aware_ clients need to know the topology of the cluster and direct requests to the proper server where data reside.
+Most KV caches support horizontal scaling and operate in cluster mode by partitioning data into slots and distributing them across shards.
+In a horizontally scaled cluster, performance scales almost linearly, though load imbalances and failure cases can introduce challenges.
+To achieve this scalability, developers must understand the concepts of _slots_, _shards_, and _tags_.
+And the so called _cluster-aware_ clients need to know the cluster topology to direct requests to the correct server.

 Clustering for KV cache is notoriously full of pitfalls, not least because nodes in a cluster may fail.
-Sometimes external tools (such as [Sentinel](https://redis.io/docs/latest/operate/oss_and_stack/management/sentinel/), [Twemproxy](https://github.com/twitter/twemproxy), [Dragonfly Cloud services](https://www.dragonflydb.io/docs/managing-dragonfly/cluster-mode)) are used to monitor the health and perform fail-over for the cluster.
-How these tools' interact with the clients are often not well specified.
-Moreover, a cluster of kv cache nodes behaves differently from a single node kv cache server.
-For example, the "MULTI / EXEC" commands do not work in a KV cache cluster environment.
+External tools such as [Sentinel](https://redis.io/docs/latest/operate/oss_and_stack/management/sentinel/), [Twemproxy](https://github.com/twitter/twemproxy), [Dragonfly Cloud services](https://www.dragonflydb.io/docs/managing-dragonfly/cluster-mode) are often required to monitor cluster health and handle failovers.
+How these tools interact with clients are often not well specified.
+Additionally, a KV cache cluster behaves differently than a single node server.
+For instance, the "MULTI / EXEC" commands do not work in a clustered environment.

-The fundmental reason is that many of the KV caches were first designed as a single node server, while clustering is often an afterthought and a bolt-on feature.
-For example, [Redis](https://en.wikipedia.org/wiki/Redis) was released on May, 2009, while Sentinel was officially supported in Redis 2.8 in December 2013.
-Redis Cluster was not a stable feature until Redis 3.0, released in April, 2015.
-Though [DragonflyDB](https://github.com/dragonflydb/dragonfly) was a re-thinking of the in-memory data store architecture not started till 2022, it was still designed as a _single node server_, not a distributed system.
-It is not cluster aware, and requires external mechinanary to scale out.
-The same can be said for many other similar kv stores.
+The fundmental issue is that many KV caches were initially designed as single-node servers, wtih clustering added later as a bolt-on feature.
+For example, [Redis](https://en.wikipedia.org/wiki/Redis) was released on May, 2009, while Sentinel support arrived in Redis 2.8 in December 2013.
+Redis Cluster became a stable feature only with Redis 3.0 in April 2015.
+Similarly, [DragonflyDB](https://github.com/dragonflydb/dragonfly), while offering a reimagined in-memory data store only a couple of years ago, it was also designed primarily as a _single node server_ and requires external mechinanary to scale out.
+The same can be said for many other KV stores.

+## Why EloqKV Clustering is Different

 **EloqKV** fully eliminates these issues as it was designed as a full blown distributed transactional database. **EloqKV** can work as a single node server while leveraging various clustering tools to provide horizontal scalability.
 In this mode, it can work with all the _"smart Redis clients"_ and provide the same scalability as other caching solutions.
 However, as a general purpose distributed database, a **EloqKV** cluster can also work as a whole, without exposing cluster details to the clients.
 A client can just interact with any node in an **EloqKV** cluster without worrying about whether the key is local to the server, how many servers are in the cluster, how data are sharded among the servers, whether there is a failure happening in the cluster, or whether the cluster is reconfiging to dynamically increase or reduce capacity.